Rough

 What you're actually selling

-With Rough in the picture, you're not just selling the product as it exists today.
-You're selling the surface area for the customer to make the product fit.
-That's a different sale, and it's usually a stronger one — it doesn't depend on perfectly anticipating what the buyer will need a quarter from now.
+With Rough in the picture, you're selling the product as it exists today plus the surface area for the customer to make it fit.
+That's a different sale, and it's usually a stronger one.
+It doesn't depend on perfectly anticipating what the buyer will need a quarter from now.

 What not to oversell